Churches and sexual diversity: a relationship that “offers little hope”

 No. Sometimes.
 Soon.
 Maybe…

-Marriage and baptism, in tension
+Marriage and baptism, under tension

-Regarding whether or not to renew the sacrament of baptism for trans people (5), the ICR understands that “when a baptized person changes their gender identity, they are not re-baptized because it is considered that this fact does not change their condition as a child of God.”
-For the IRA, it is “a complex issue” that “the challenge of working on it theologically” was taken on and – in a personal capacity of the authority who responded – considers that “it could be.”
-As with marriage, ALIDD responded “we should.”
-For the IELU, it is a topic under discussion because “the Lutheran tradition never re-baptized people,” considering that it would be “not recognizing the validity of the previous community” (however, they noted that a trans person asked to be baptized and a “confirmation of baptism” was authorized).
+Regarding the renewal of the sacrament of baptism for transgender people (5), the ICR understands that “when a baptized person changes their gender identity, they are not rebaptized because this fact does not change their status as a child of God.”
+For the IRA, it is “a complex issue” for which they have taken on “the challenge of working on it theologically,” and—speaking personally, the responding authority believes that “it could be.”
+As with marriage, ALIDD responded, “we should.”
+For the IELU, it is a topic under discussion because “Lutheran tradition has never rebaptized people,” considering that it would be “not recognizing the validity of the previous community” (however, they noted that a transgender person requested baptism and a “confirmation of baptism” was authorized).
 “This issue has not been debated.
-There were no cases.
-The campaign for the Trans Law in Uruguay was supported,” the IEV responded.
+There have been no cases.
+The campaign for the Trans Law in Uruguay was supported,” responded the IEV.

 From catechesis to inclusive language